 Evacuations ordered due to wildfire near trails west of Boulder

-Few details were immediately available, but Boulder County officials said the evacuations are in place in the area of 519 Wild Turkey Trail in Fourmile Canyon.
+County officials said the evacuation orders are in place in the area of 519 Wild Turkey Trail in Fourmile Canyon.
+As of about 9:45 p.m., the fire was holding at 3 acres.

 View CBS News In